Hamezii/a-firepit-in-the-woods/README.md

     if dan has twigs, dan talks about "repeat" until there is a fire burning. the firepit hums an unfamiliar tune.
     they wish each other goodnight, and go their separate ways.

+## More examples
+Check out the `.fire` files in the repo for more code examples.

 # Syntax